withastro/astro/docs/src/pages/guides/deploy.md

 - A Cloudflare account.
 If you don”t already have one, you can create a free Cloudflare account during the process.
 - Your app code pushed to a [GitHub](https://github.com) repository.

 Then, set up a new project on Cloudflare Pages. **Important**: you must specify a [Node version that’s compatible with Astro](https://docs.astro.build/installation#prerequisites), since the Cloudflare Pages default version may not work.
-Do this during the setup of the project by adding an

 Use the following build settings: